-How to stop eating emotionally?
-Emotional eating (sometimes called stress eating or comfort eating) is difficult to control partly because we have no control over its biological determinants (e.g., genes).
+How do you stop eating emotionally?
+Emotional eating (sometimes called stress eating or comfort eating) is difficult to control partly because we have no control over its biological determinants, such as our genetics.
 But what if other factors, ones that are easier to modify, were of greater importance to emotional eating?
-These other determinants—according to an article in the November 2018 issue of Appetite—are psychological and situational: Restrained eating and stress level.1
+These other determinants—according to an article in the November 2018 issue of Appetite—are psychological and situational: hunger and stress level.

 What is emotional eating?

-Emotional eating refers to consumption of food for the purpose of regulating one’s emotional states.
+Emotional eating refers to the consumption of food for the purpose of regulating one’s emotional states.